jellyfin-archive/jellyfin-docs/docs/media/movies.md

 ## Multiple Versions of a Movie

 Multiple versions of a movie can be stored together and presented as a single title.
-To accomplish this each version of the movie needs to be located in the same folder and the file name needs to start with the name of the folder as seen below.
+Place each movie version in the same folder and give each version a name with the folder name as a prefix as seen below.

 ```
     Movies